Local well-posedness of the incompressible Euler equations in $B^1_{\infty,1}$ and the inviscid limit of the Navier-Stokes equations: Introduction

 Without \eqref{eq:tail} we have existence and uniqueness in $L_T^\infty B_{p,\infty}^s$ (see Theorem 7.1 in \cite{BCD}), however, no continuous dependence.
 The main reason is that $B_{p,\infty}^s$ functions can not be approximated by functions with compact Fourier support. \end{rem}

-\begin{rem} We prove local well-posedness in $B^1_{\infty,1}$, improving the previous result in \cite{PP}.
+\begin{rem} Recently, Bourgain and Li in \cite{BL,BL1} employed a combination of Lagrangian and Eulerian techniques to obtain strong local ill-posedness results of the Euler equations in borderline Besov spaces $B^{\frac dp+1}_{p,r}$ for $1\leq p<\infty$ and $1<r\leq\infty$ when $d=2,3$.
+Theorem 1.1 implies a new result that the Cauchy problem of the Euler equations is locally well-posed in the borderline Besov space $B^{\frac dp+1}_{p,1}(\mathbb{R}^d)$ for $1\leq p\leq \infty$, in particular $B^{1}_{\infty,1}(\mathbb{R}^d)$, $d\geq 2$, in the sense of Hadmard, which is an open problem left in recent works by Bourgain and Li in \cite{BL,BL1} and by Misio{\l}ek and Yoneda in \cite{MY,MY2, MY3}.
 In particular, the continuous dependence seems to be new and the arguments work for many other equations in fluid dynamics.
-This is a bit surprising since near $B^1_{\infty,1}$ there is some weak norm inflation phenomena, see \cite{MY,MY2,MY3}. \end{rem}
+This is a bit surprising since near $B^1_{\infty,1}$ there is some weak norm inflation phenomena, see \cite{MY,MY2,MY3}.

-The proof of the theorem is an application of the Bona-Smith method \cite{BS} but in the $L^p$ setting.
+\end{rem} The proof of the theorem is an application of the Bona-Smith method \cite{BS} but in the $L^p$ setting.
 The method is very useful in proving the continuity of the solution map especially when the solution map is not Lipshitz or $C^k$ smooth.
 In our problem, the solution map of the Euler equation was known not to be locally Lipshitz (at least in the torus case, see \cite{HM}), hence one can not have

 The essence of the Bona-Smith method is, however, to show for any $\phi\in B^s_{p,r}$

 where $S_N$ the frequency localization operator defined in Section 2.
 With these estimates we can conclude the continuous dependence.